LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 This is because the non-waterproof LED strips are usually not sealed properly.

-So water can easily drip into them, causing electric shock.
+So water easily drips into them, causing electric shock.

 This can be fatal, especially if any of your tank inhabitants touch the light strips.